nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 is proven; the properly abstracted implementation is what's being built now.

+## CA or Bust

+There is one more constituency in this story: the reproducible-builds project, a decade of unglamorous work, one embedded timestamp at a time, toward builds any stranger can verify by rebuilding them bit for bit.[^rb]
+You might expect them to be Nix's natural allies, and many are.
+But some of the sharpest voices there are pointedly unpersuaded, and their complaint rewards a fair hearing, because it is the trust-shaped version of this piece's argument.
+Nix's pitch sounds like reproducibility; what it delivers is input-determinism, and the measured gap between the two is real: depending on the year, somewhere between a tenth and a third of nixpkgs does not rebuild bit-identically.[^rb] And when a build is not bit-for-bit, Nix's fallback is a flat signature: one cache key, trusted wholesale, pasted into a configuration file, with no per-artifact provenance, no key-distribution scheme, and no gradation between "verified" and "vouched for."[^nixtrust] Trustless binary sharing was the payoff content addressing was supposed to buy, and content addressing is the thing the store cannot reach.
+CA or bust, and bust is what ships.

+Here the boundary between the two regimes stops being an aspiration and becomes a field, attested in the atom's metadata.
+There are two statements the system can make about a blob, per artifact, programmatically.
+One: *this output is reproducible; expect exactly this hash for this source and this configuration, from anyone, and reject anything else.*[^ion-config] Two: *this output is not reproducible; it is signed by this key, and the key's provenance chains back to the origin repository.* Neither statement solves nondeterminism.
+What they dissolve is the confusion between the
+regimes: every byte in your closure sits under one or the other, you can query which, the strict regime is enforced wherever upstream's determinism has earned it, and everywhere else you stand on the strongest fallback there is, a key you chose, on a provenance chain you can walk.

+And nobody has to run the registry.
+Atom is a decentralized protocol: claim, publish, and verify all work offline, and a trust root is a key, not an institution.
+Institutions can still cooperate, and cheaply.
+Two organizations that trust each other publish a shared trust chain at the canonical source; two that don't stay strangers, and if you want web-of-trust semantics anyway, you fork the repo, add your key to the metadata, and point whoever trusts you at your mirror, where tampering is trivially provable, because it is git.
+Which turns the reproducible-builds endgame, many independent parties converging on one hash, from an entry fee into an additive attestation: independent rebuilders countersigning the same content address, each signature one more witness that the boundary sits exactly where the metadata says it does.[^trustix]

 ## Eos, Properly Introduced

 I've teased Eos as "the build engine" in prior posts and never given it